Robocalls

 Actions you can take to stop unwanted calls and texts:

-The best things a consumer can do are to utilize call blocking tools and register on the Do Not Call list.
+1. The best ways to stop unwanted calls are to block them and get on the Do Not Call list.

 The national Do Not Call list protects landline and wireless phone numbers.
 You can register your numbers on the national Do Not Call list at no cost by calling 1-888-382-1222 (voice) or 1-866-290-4236 (TTY).
 You must call from the phone number you wish to register.
 You can also register at donotcall.gov.
 If people continue to receive calls after registering, they can file a complaint with the FCC.
 In these cases, the FCC may issue warning citations or impose fines on the company.